 Staff members will also offer the following placement assistance services to owners in lieu of admission to the shelter whenever appropriate to the situation:

-- listing of the animal on our Petfinder.com pet adoption website to help find a new home online
+- listing the animal on our Petfinder.com pet adoption page to reach potential adopters online

-- listing of the animal in our shelter placement book and try to match the animal with someone looking to adopt a similar type pet
+- listing the animal in our shelter placement book, should someone come in looking for a similar pet

-- listing of the animal with other area animal shelters, rescue groups and veterinary clinics/hospitals in hopes they will have a potential home available for the pet
+- listing the animal with other area animal shelters, rescue groups, and veterinary clinics/hospitals

 The shelter has no facilities for housing livestock, wildlife or exotic pets, and limited resources for assisting them.
 Situations involving these types of animals are to be referred to our Shelter Manager for evaluation.